Gulshan Grover

-Gulshan Grover (born 21 September 1955) is an Indian actor and producer who has appeared in over 100 films.
-He is popularly known as the "Bad Man" of Bollywood because of his ability to create an impact with his negative roles in films.
+Gulshan Grover (born 21 September 1955) is an Indian actor and film producer who has appeared in over 100 films.
+He is popularly known as the "Bad Man" of Hindi cinema because of his ability to create an impact with his negative roles in films.

 Early life

-Grover holds a post graduate degree from Delhi's Sri Ram College of Commerce and was associated with ‘Little Theatre Group’ for a long time before launching into the Hindi film industry.
+Grover holds a post graduate degree from Delhi's Shri Ram College of Commerce and was associated with ‘Little Theatre Group’ for a long time before launching into the Hindi film industry.